Statement of Corporate Governance

 The Board reviews the Company’s long-term strategic plan at least annually and monitors implementation of the strategic plan throughout the year.

-Board Leadership and Lead Director
+Board Leadership and Lead Independent Director

 The Board shall be responsible for establishing and maintaining the most effective leadership structure for the Company.
 To retain flexibility in carrying out this responsibility, the Board does not have a policy on whether the Chairman of the Board shall be an independent member of the Board.
-However, if the Chairman is not an independent Director, an independent, non-executive Director shall be designated by a majority of the independent, non-executive Directors of the Board as Lead Director.
-The duties and responsibilities of the Lead Director shall be to:
+However, if the Chairman is not an independent Director, an independent, non-executive Director shall be designated by a majority of the independent, non-executive Directors of the Board as Lead Independent Director.
+The duties and responsibilities of the Lead Independent Director shall be to:

 - Preside over all meetings of the Board at which the Chairman is not present, including executive sessions of the non-executive Directors and the independent Directors;